Wormhole616/ProjectHoroscope/README.md

 ## Description

 Welcome to StellarScopes!
-This app uses a user input birthday to make an API call to provide the user with information about their Zodiac Sun Sign among other information.
+This app uses a user input birthday to make API calls to multiple server-side API's to provide the user with information about both their Western and Chinese zodiac sign amongst other sign traits.
 Listen to what the universe has to say about your future!

 ## Installation